mikecole/mikecole.github.io/_posts/2018-07-20-icons-in-header-slot-in-vuetify-data-table.md

 layout: post
 title: Icons In Header Slot In Vuetify Data-Table
 date: 2018-07-20
-tags: [Vue, Vuetify]
+tags: vue vuetify
-excerpt: |
-  When customizing the grid headers in the Vuetify `data-table`, I ran into an issue with icons too eagerly spinning.
+meta-description: When customizing the grid headers in the Vuetify `data-table`, I ran into an issue with icons too eagerly spinning.
+This is how I solved it.
 ---
 <p>
 We've been using <a href="https://vuetifyjs.com">Vuetify</a> for a component framework in the Vue project we've been working on the past few months.
 It's a great framework and